 Maybe you’ve accidentally downloaded an attachment or let your security slip, and a piece of ransomware or malware has taken hold of your PC.
 Ransomware is a virus that locks you out of your files, and the attacker will only restore them if you pay a ransom – doing so is strictly advised against by the FBI.

 While there are programs that can wipe the original virus from your PC, there is a chance you may not be able to recover your files.
 However, if you create a backup using a secure cloud file backup solution like Dropbox, your files will still be accessible and safe.

-Now that you are informed of the risks and armed with the tools needed to protect yourself and your family, it’s time to take action!
+Now that you are informed of the risks and armed with the tools needed to protect yourself, it’s time to take action!
 Thankfully, it’s easier than ever to get started.
 Of course, it will take some time and effort to change your online habits, but using secure cloud storage or a password manager are easy ways to make you safer.